SneakArcher69/ATBS-ChessValidator/README.md

 # ATBS-ChessValidator
-This is the solution to Automate The Boring Stuff.
-Chapter 5- Dictionaries.Practice Project 1
+This is the solution to Chapter 5- Dictionaries,Practice Project 1 in the book Automate the boring stuff Please request changes if your code is shorter :)